A Transmedia Theatre Project

 DRONE: Testimonies & Music

-A Concert Reading
+A Concert Performance

 from Surviving the Long Wars: Veteran Arts Summit & Triennial